geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

 Set instrumentation key into environment variable  ApplicationInsights:InstrumentationKey eg:set ApplicationInsights:InstrumentationKey=ikeygoeshere

 Both the above options work only if Application Insights is enabled is code with UseApplicationInsights() extension.
-As of now its not supported with AddApplicationInsightsTelemetry() as mentioned [here](https://github.com/Microsoft/ApplicationInsights-aspnetcore/issues/605)
+As of now its not supported with AddApplicationInsightsTelemetry() as mentioned [here](https://github.com/Microsoft/ApplicationInsights-aspnetcore/issues/605) - Update 2.3.0 fixes this issue.

 ### Option 3:
 Add instrumentation key in code while enabling ApplicationInsights instrumentation.
 See the following section.